Bitcoin SV Protocols

 Most Application Layer protocols use OP_RETURN outputs to embed data directly in transactions.
 Bitcoin SV has no practical limit on OP_RETURN size, enabling protocols to store everything from simple metadata to complete files.

-Protocols typically use a unique identifier (often a Bitcoin address) as the first field in their OP_RETURN data.
-This allows parsers to efficiently recognize and decode protocol-specific data.
+Protocols use a unique Bitcoin address as their identifier (Bitcom convention).
+This address is placed as the first field in OP_RETURN data, allowing parsers to efficiently recognize and decode protocol-specific data.
+This approach prevents namespace collisions.

 Data Encoding

-Protocol data can be encoded in various formats: UTF-8 text, JSON, binary data, or custom encodings.
+Protocol data can be encoded in various formats: UTF-8 text, JSON, CBOR, or custom binary encodings.
 The protocol specification defines how to structure and interpret the data.
-Bitcoin data is not encrypted by default - all on-chain data is publicly readable.
-However, payloads can be encrypted using various methods (symmetric encryption, public key encryption, etc.) before being written to the blockchain for privacy-sensitive applications.
+Data is public by default but can be encrypted for privacy-sensitive applications.